Arpan1977/Arpan1977/README.md

 ## 🚀 About Me
 🔹 Computer Science & IT Student
 🔹 Frontend Developer | Data Entrty |
-🔹 Passionate about **System Analysis, Cloud Computing, and AI-driven solutions**
+🔹 Passionate about **Web Development, Data Entry, Graphics designing**

 💡 *“Turning ideas into code, and code into impact.”*